 Account Security Risks.
 Accounts in this program are not savings accounts, demand deposit accounts, or any other type of accounts for purposes of the Electronic Funds Transfer Act, 15 U.S.C. §§ 1693 et seq., Regulation E, 12 CFR Part 1005, et. seq., the Consumer Financial Protection Act, the federal or any state Uniform Commercial Code or any similar state, federal or local consumer protection law ("Consumer Protection Laws").
 Withdrawals or other distributions from your account with the program are also not electronic fund transfers within the meaning of Consumer Protection Laws.
 It is solely your responsibility to protect your account, which includes but is not limited to, safeguarding your Account credentials, diligently monitoring all transactions in it, and protecting the security of your email account associated with your program account.
 The program offers multi-factor authentication.
 You should use it as one way, but not the only way, to minimize the risk of unauthorized transactions in your account.
 You are also solely responsible for updating your program account with your current contact information and keeping your account profile current at all times while you participate in the program.
-If you notice a transaction in your account that you did not make or authorize, it is your sole responsibility to contact us immediately at (833) 856-4171.
+If you notice a transaction in your account that you did not make or authorize, it is your sole responsibility to contact us immediately at (844) 711-5001.
 Any delay or failure in reporting any unauthorized transactions could affect the ability to recover funds from any unauthorized transaction and could result in a partial or total loss of your account.
-The Program Parties will not be responsible for any losses that are caused in whole or in part by your failure, delay, or negligence in monitoring or protecting your account or timely reporting any potential unauthorized transactions to us.
+Vestwell State Savings and its parent company and affiliates will not be responsible for any losses that are caused in whole or in part by your failure, delay, or negligence in monitoring or protecting your account or timely reporting any potential unauthorized transactions to us.

 Force Majeure Events.
-Circumstances beyond the reasonable control of any of the Program Parties, including but not limited to, general economic conditions such as inflation or stagflation, the imposition of tariffs or other restrictions on global trade, or a decrease in overall economic activity leading to a recession; embargoes; suspensions of trading; strikes; lockouts or other labor disturbances; disruptions of supply chains; cyber-attacks; power or other mechanical failures; loss or malfunction of utilities or communications services; delays or stoppage of postal or courier services; delays in or stoppages of transportation; the action or inaction of governments, including regulatory or legislative changes; worldwide political uncertainties; acts of civil or military authority; war or acts of war (whether war is declared or not); terrorism or threats of terrorism insurrections; riots; civil unrest, revolutions; acts of God; accidents; environmental disasters; natural disasters or events; fires; floods; volcanoes; tornados; earthquakes; hurricanes; explosions; lightning; public health crises (such as epidemics and pandemics); and quarantines.
+Circumstances beyond the reasonable control of any of the Program Parties, including but not limited to, general economic conditions, embargoes, suspensions of trading, strikes, lockouts or other labor disturbances, disruptions of supply chains, cyber-attacks, power or other mechanical failures, loss or malfunction of utilities or communications services, delays or stoppage of postal or courier services, delays in or stoppages of transportation, acts of governments (including regulatory or legislative changes), worldwide political uncertainties, acts of civil or military authority, war or acts of war (whether war is declared or not), terrorism, threats of terrorism, insurrections, riots, civil unrest, revolutions, acts of God, accidents, environmental disasters, natural disasters or events, fires, floods, volcanoes, tornados, earthquakes, hurricanes, explosions, lightning, public health crises (such as epidemics and pandemics), and quarantines.